 Sealed and hidden inside a shoe insole, this is a tracking device specifically designed for older adults suffering from Alzheimer’s Disease or Dementia as they have the habit of wandering and might get lost on the way.
 The device uses GPS and cellular connectivity to inform caregivers of the elderly about the location updates by sending it to the GTX Corp Monitoring System, which then sends an alert to the online account of the caregiver.

 Photo credit: The feature image has been done by Anton Lozovoy.This guest article has been submitted by Rachel Jennings.
-We appreciate all guest contributions but the opinions expressed by the author do not necessarily reflect the views of TechAcute.
+While we appreciate guest contributions, it's important to note that the views expressed by the author are not necessarily reflective of those held by TechAcute.